mmolder/rpict/README.md

 # rpict
 Code for reading values from up to 40 CT sensors connected to a raspberry pi.
 It requires a rpi 3 with RPICT8 shields mounted on it.

-In order to stack multiple shield on top of eachother, configuration of the serial communication must be done.
+In order to stack multiple shield on top of eacho ther, configuration of the serial communication must be done.
 For one shield this configuration file looks like the following:

 ```
 x